 Logical access control is secured with efficient management of access to our systems, whether internal or external, and through a user management coordinated with the human resources department and the company's group of managers.
 Ebro has user access control systems and workflow tools to guarantee interdepartmental integration and efficient updating of user status, regularly identifying those who no longer access the systems.
-Ebro Foods will shortly begin a global Duties Separation project, within its corporate risk control policy.
+Ebro Foods will shortly begin a global Duties Separation project, within its corporate risk control ii) The larger subsidiaries mainly use the ERP system called SAP.
+In all those cases, Ebro has procedures underpinned by systems in which production changes are systematically filtered and assessed, their life cycle managed, and disseminated after acceptance by specific users and impact analysis in the systems currently used in production.